Sony FS7 on DJI Ronin-M? Yes, you can!

 They do not get too much out of the camera body.

-The final result is just fantastic, all fit in a bag, footage is great and both camera setups are possible without any large downside.
+The final result is just fantastic, all fit in a bag.
+The footage looks great and both camera setups are possible without any downside.
 (Ok, you can’t put it in briefcase or reverse mode).

 Feel free to contact me if you need such setup for you next video project in China mainland or Hong Kong.